verifiera-ab/docker-wkhtmltopdf-service/README.md

 }
 ```

-would be equivalent to executing the following in the command-line:
+will have the effect of the following command-line being executed on the server:

 ```
 /usr/local/bin/wkhtmltoimage --margin-bottom 1cm --orientation Landscape --grayscale --cookie foo bar --cookie baz foo --format jpg -q http://www.google.com -